Bucks pull away in second half to beat Trail Blazers - KTVZ

 Trail Blazers: Rookie Shaedon Sharpe started in place of point guard Damian Lillard, who was out with a strained soleus muscle in his right lower leg.
 Lillard will be re-evaluated in one to two weeks, according to the Trail Blazers.
 The 19-year-old Sharpe, the seventh overall pick in the 2022 draft, was averaging 9.7 points in 15 games.
 He had two points on 1-of-9 shooting in 27 minutes.

 Bucks: Pat Connaughton made his season debut after missing Milwaukee’s first 15 games with a right calf strain.
-“He’s someone we’ve learned to rely on,” said Bucks coach Mike Budenholzer.
-Connaughton entered the game at the start of the second quarter and finished with seven points in 16 minutes … Antetokounmpo was listed on the injury report as probable with calf tightness but was able to play. … Khris Middleton and Wes Matthews scrimmaged with G-League Wisconsin Herd players earlier Monday.
+Connaughton entered the game at the start of the second quarter and finished with seven points in 16 minutes … Khris Middleton and Wes Matthews scrimmaged with G-League Wisconsin Herd players earlier Monday.
 Middleton has not played this season following left wrist ligament surgery, and Matthews missed his third straight game with a right hamstring strain.
 Budenholzer gave no timetable on their return.

 UP NEXT